harrymckillen/harrymckillen.com/src/content/blog/the-perfect-linux-distro.md

 ---
 title: "The Perfect Linux Distro"
-description: "It doesn't exist in reality, but it does in ones own mind.
-I see a plethora of articles about choosing the perfect Linux distro.
-But the perfect distro is the one that works for you.
-Is it easy to setup and use?
+description: "It doesn't exist in reality.
+I see a plethora of articles about choosing the perfect Linux distro, and the many many threads on forums extolling the virtues of why people chose a particular one.
+The perfect distro is the one that works for you.
+For me, my key questions to interogate would be; Is it easy to setup and use?
 Does it work well with your hardware?
 Does it have the software you need?
-If the answer is yes to all of those questions, then it's the perfect distro for you."
+If the answer is yes to all of those questions, then it's a perfect distro for you."
 pubDate: "10 Oct 2024"
 tags: ["Opinion", "Linux"]
 ---

 I have been using Linux for over 20 years now.
 I have used many different distributions in that time.
 I have used SuSE, Red Hat, Fedora, CentOS, Ubuntu, Linux Mint, RaspianOS and lastly, Pop_OS!
-I have also trialed a few others in between, like Manjaro.
+I have also trialed a few others in between, like Manjaro and maybe a few others I can't remember.
+I've read about loads of different ones throughout the years too.

-I have never tried Arch BTW.
+I have never tried Arch BTW or Gentoo.
 I like the premise, but I don't think I'd have the patience to set it up.
 Prior to switching to Pop_OS!
 I was using Linux Mint.
 I have an older personal laptop from 2012, and it worked great on that.

 In 2022, I got a new job, and the company allowed us to select our own laptop and spec.
 I had heard of System76 before, and I liked the idea of a company that made their own hardware and software.
 I also liked the idea of a curated Nvidia driver experience, which would save me the hassle of trying to get it to work on my own.
 So the first thing I did when I got it was to wipe Windows, and install Pop_OS!
 At the time of writing, I am still using 22.04, and it's been great.